qmau94/quick-notes/java 8 se/chapter2.md

   - & AND is only true if both operands are true.
   - | Inclusive OR is only false if both operands are false.
   - ^ Exclusive OR is only true if the operands are differents.
-- Short-cỉcuit operators are nearly indentical to the logical operators, & and |, respectively, except that the right-hand side of the expression may never be evaluated if the final result can be determined by the left-hand side of the expression.
+- Short-circuit operators are nearly indentical to the logical operators, & and |, respectively, except that the right-hand side of the expression may never be evaluated if the final result can be determined by the left-hand side of the expression.

 ```java
 if (x!= null && x.getValue() < 5){